Francis Tolentino: Chairman of the Metro Manila Development Authority

 On July 27, 2010, Tolentino was appointed the ninth chairman of the Metropolitan Manila Development Authority (MMDA).
 He is the first and only non-resident of Metro Manila to be appointed to the post.

 In August 2013, Tolentino, as MMDA chairman, launched the first Metro Manila Integrated Bus Terminal known as the Southwest Integrated Provincial Transport Terminal (SWIPTT).

 On September 19, 2013, Tolentino signed the Metro Manila Outdoor Media Magna Carta along with various advertising groups, setting the terms for regulating outdoor advertisements in Metro Manila.
 Among the terms in the 15-page agreement were a 216 sqm limitation on all outdoor signs and structures, with 30 percent of the space of ground level ads allotted "for landscape works or vertical gardens".
 Prior to the signing of the document, no limit had been placed on the size of advertisements, such that a number of billboards as big as 1,000 sqm had been allowed.
 The document provided a nine-month grace period for advertisers to be able to comply.

 To address the traffic situation in Metro Manila and to offer transportation alternative to the public, Tolentino relaunched the Pasig River Ferry Service in April 2014, in coordination with the Pasig River Rehabilitation Commission and the Department of Transportation and Communications.

 As chair of the MMDA, Tolentino was designated by Metro Manila Commission Executive Order No. 86-09 as chair of the annual Metro Manila Film Festival, in which capacity Tolentino introduced a number of changes, including the introduction of new contest categories and the removal of box office receipts from the criteria for the selection of best picture starting from the 2010 edition.

+On September 29, 2015, Tolentino announced his intention to run for a Senate seat in the 2016 election with the Liberal Party/Koalisyon ng Daang Matuwid, as well as his forthcoming resignation as MMDA chairman.
+However, he drew criticism the next day when the Playgirls, a sexy girl group he allegedly sponsored, performed at a Liberal Party event.
+Tolentino denied the allegation but nonetheless apologized.
+He also asked to be dropped from the Liberal Party's senatorial lineup.
+On October 7, he resigned as MMDA chairman; President Aquino formally accepted the resignation on the following day.

 In July 2020, the Court of Appeals's Justice Pablito A. Perez, Twelfth Division denied the defamation complaint filed by Tolentino against Ted Failon.
-The 2017 case stemmed from Failon's commentary of possible misuse of public funds when the MMDA, then headed by Tolentino, purchased second-handmotorcycles.
+The 2017 case stemmed from Failon's commentary of possible misuse of public funds when the MMDA, then headed by Tolentino, purchased second-hand motorcycles.
 The appellate court ordered the Cavite Regional Trial Court, Branch 18 to dismiss the criminal proceedings.